Social Housing Eligibility and Allocations Policy Supplement

 Table 1: Criteria for accepting, rejecting and withdrawing public housing offers and suspending applications

-Offer accepted | The client has accepted a property offered by a housing provider and signs a tenancy agreement. |
+The client has accepted a property offered by a housing provider and signs a tenancy agreement.

-A rejection of an offer due to the client not responding to contact | A housing provider has attempted to contact the client to confirm eligibility prior to making an offer and the client has failed to respond to contact.
-The client has provided no response to an offer of social housing.
-Receipt of reasons from the client for rejecting an offer of a social housing property where it has been requested. |
+A housing provider has attempted to contact the client to confirm eligibility prior to making an offer and the client has failed to respond to contact.

-A rejection of an unreasonable offer | The client did not accept an offer that matches their housing needs and it has determined that the client’s reasons for rejecting the offer is:
+The client did not accept an offer that matches their housing needs and it has determined that the client’s reasons for rejecting the offer is:

 Acceptable supporting evidence includes a:

-A rejection of a reasonable offer | The client did not accept an offer that matches their housing needs and:
+The client did not accept an offer that matches their housing needs and:

 The client did not accept an offer that matches their housing needs for a reason that is considered to be of personal preference, as it does not directly impact the client’s housing needs.
 Common examples include but are not limited to: